StarmiyaMiyuki/ruby/rails/README.md

 - app/controllers/helpers/*_helper.rb

+## methods

+- render: It renders object to browser. it renders View template as default. you can customize template that you wanna render
+  - inline: inline HTML.erb
+  - plain: plain text
+  - html: HTML
+  - json: JSON
+  - status: return HTTP status
+- redirect_to: redirect other path
+  ex; redirect_to tasks_path status: 301
+- head: return HTTP header

 # View

+Rails refer to view/ folders that consists index.html.erb, show.html.erb, and more.

 - application.html.erb: top html file. this is template file for all view files
   - yield: this is function() or variable that is embedded from other component files